snodgrass23/SXSW-2106-Node-Workshop/README.md

     - don’t hold up the loop by using long running blocking operations!
     - use async operations to get around this
     - gif animation???
-- Considerations when deciding to use Node.js for company project
+- Considerations when deciding to use Node.js for production application
     - unit and integration testing very important since not compiled, so you’re on your own finding errors
     - may be harder than expected to find good devs
         - current front end js devs may be able to transition, but only if know the language well and not “getting by” on jQuery